Psalm 22:27 declares “All the ends of the earth shall remember and turn to the Lord, and all the families of the nations shall worship before you.”

-There are times when our faith needs a new way to worship and a new way to connect and a new way to see what God is doing around us.
+There are times when our faith needs a new way to worship, a new way to connect, and a new way to see what God is doing around us.
 Finding the time to experience this can benefit our Sunday services, too.
-Connecting with our home church is important and so is offering our time to serve there.
-But helping our children understand that worship can happen outside of church is a valuable lesson to teach.
-Taking time to plan a creative service can open our children to seeing how worship and praise can become a part of our everyday world.
+Connecting with our home church is important, and so is offering our time to serve there.
+It is also valuable to guide our children to see that worship can happen outside of church as an expression of our true identity.

 Planning a service at home (or on vacation or in a nearby park) that follows the pattern of your worship at church can do just that.
+See Reformed Worship for more ideas.
 Brainstorm as a family about what it means to call people to worship.
 How could you do that today?
 Then, do that plan together!
 Work through the parts of the service that are familiar to you, but see them each in brand-new ways.

-Raising children in faith is a life-long work.
-Helping them to see the place that worship holds within our ordinary days can strengthen the experience we share on Sundays and help our children (and ourselves) to better understand how to worship the Lord the rest of the week, as well.
+Worship is the essential heartbeat of the Christian life.
+It was never meant to be stale and boring--worship is an outpouring of our hearts to God.
+We can guide our families to see the place that worship holds within our daily life by engaging in fun times of family worship.
+Worshiping together can strengthen the experience we share in Sunday worship at church and help our children (and ourselves) to better understand how to worship the Lord the rest of the week as well.